 If you haven’t heard of Kahoot! yet, you’ve got to check it out!
-The teachers on our We Are Teacher HELPLINE! frequently rave about the free website teachers can use to play review games and quizzes with their students.
+The teachers in our community frequently rave about the free website teachers can use to play review games and quizzes with their students.
 Bonus: Kids can log in to the platform from any device, even their cell phones.

 Last week, teacher Beth asked for some specific advice on how to use the site: “Can anyone give me ideas for how they use Kahoot! in their classrooms?
 I’m not sure I’m using it as effectively as I could.
 Thanks!”